iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > Battery drain bluetooth issue fix: you do NOT have to disable bluetooth to disable the app, although this is the easiest and fastest method.
 The other method is to disable location permissions for the app under apps & notifications tab in phone's settings.
 This disables the ability for the app to use bluetooth.
 Another method would be to uninstall the app altogether lol<br> :date: __2020-05-13 00:11:47__

-> App seems to do what it's designed for.
-Battery drain doesn't seem an issue on my 2+ year old Galaxy S9.
-So far today, my phone has been on for 3 hours, the app has been active for less than one minute and running in the background the rest of the time, using 0.2% of my battery in that time, according to my battery stats.
-Battery usage is negligible.
-People are going to complain about anything, but this app doesn't seem to deserve the criticism it is getting.<br> :date: __2020-05-12 18:44:35__

-> Same experience as others.
-Installed smoothly on my Android 10 device.
-Report shows that it has used 3% of my battery over the last 3 days.<br> :date: __2020-05-11 15:27:53__

-> Thank you, thank you, thank you!
-Anything to help keep better tabs on the spread and potential exposure is great.<br> :date: __2020-05-11 00:29:38__

-> Contact tracing using technology is an obvious and effective way to fight the covid-19 crisis.
-Well done!<br> :date: __2020-05-09 07:37:24__

-> Thank you all for your service!!!<br> :date: __2020-05-09 00:57:11__

-> I havent experienced any problems or crashings, during registration.
-So far, it is a good app!
-My only question is, how reliable is this app?<br> :date: __2020-05-08 06:02:30__

 #### 4-star reviews